 John Raskin, Executive Director, is an organizer and political leader with extensive experience in New York City and State politics.
 Prior to co-founding the Riders Alliance, he served as chief of staff to New York State Senator Daniel Squadron.
 Prior to that, he worked for five years as a community organizer and director of organizing for Housing Conservation Coordinators, an affordable housing advocacy organization on the West Side of Manhattan.

-Big news for bus riders: 11 City Council Members approved almost $2.8 million to install countdown clocks at bus stops across the city!
+Big news for bus riders: 11 City Council Members and the Brooklyn Borough President approved over $2.8 million to install countdown clocks at bus stops across the city!

 Bus countdown clocks are a major step forward in improving the daily commutes of riders in all five boroughs.
 See details at WNYC, CBS, DNAinfo, NY1, amNY and Metro.

-Bus countdown clocks will now be appearing in the following City Council districts:
+Bus countdown clocks will now be appearing in the following districts:

 Bronx: Fernando Cabrera ($113,000); Andrew Cohen ($40,000)